Copied ₹185971.3

 Users with less than 32 ETH can participate through staking pools.

-Popular staking providers include:
+Popular staking providers include the following:

 Lido